Dram Shop Liability Presents Complex Legal Questions; Get the Answers You Need

 Begin Your Recovery Today

 If you have been hurt in a car accident with a drunk driver, we can help.
-Liz and Matt Quick will explore every avenue of recovery, including making a dram shop claim when the evidence supports the theory.
+Our attorneys will explore every avenue of recovery, including making a dram shop claim when the evidence supports the theory.
 To schedule an initial office consultation, contact us online or call us at (425) 576-8150.